BenBradshawww/finance_data_pipeline/README.md

 Finally, to visualize the results, I created a container to run a streamlit script to display the closing price forecasts.

+**PySpark**

+For this project I wanted to try to use pyspark in the api data cleaning step.
+I was successful in installing pyspark however I've realised pyspark does not perform well for smaller datasets.
+Consequently, I still use the inital scripts which resorts to using pandas.

 **Model**